Sledmine/lua-blam/README.md

 # LuaBlam 2.0

 ### What is LuaBlam?
-Is a Lua library for scripting that allows you to handle Halo Custom Edition memory as objects.
+Is a Lua library for Halo Custom Edition scripting.

 ### What is intended for?
-Manipulate game memory as table/object properties.
+Allows you to handle game memory as tables or objects.

 ***
 ## Installing LuaBlam